 This ice cream shop serves some delicious traditional Vietnamese ice cream.
 The atmosphere is authentic and is a great place to stop by after a long walk along Hanoi’s French quarters.
 You’ll find the flavours to be simple and the treats to be mildly sweet, making it a favourite amongst the Vietnamese locals.

 Good food in Hanoi to try #2: Desserts at O’Douceurs

-This dessert cafe has a great selection of desserts and is a very cute shop.
-I ordered a lot of deserts, including truffe au chocolat and truffe and a la menthe for 5,000 VND.
+This dessert cafe has a great selection of desserts and is a charming shop.
+I ordered a lot of deserts, including truffe au chocolat and truffle and a la menthe for 5,000 VND.
 At first, I felt as if I was overspending at this shop.
 But then when I added up the price of all my desserts, I realize that I was getting three dessert and truffles for only 107,000 VND ($4.58 USD / $6 CAD).

 Good food in Hanoi to try #3: Desserts at S’Patisserie